CodeYourFuture/syllabus-archive/react/week-3/lesson.md

 <!-- TODO: check this after reviewing updates to week 2 -->

-Last week we looked at using props and state to create React components that change with user input ([interactive example](https://codesandbox.io/s/7j21mrq08x)):
+Last week we looked at using props and state to create React components that change with user input ([interactive example]()): <!-- TODO: update with relevant interactive example -->

 ```js
 function Counter() {